 YHA Byron Bay

-We stayed at the Byron Bay YHA on our most recent trip and I would absolutely stay here again.
-It’s such a great location in the centre of town (in fact the best location of all the places I’ve stayed in Byron), and it’s extremely reasonably priced.
+I stayed at the Byron Bay YHA on a recent trip, and I would absolutely stay here again.
+Itโs such a great location in the centre of town (in fact, the best location of all the places Iโve stayed in Byron), and itโs extremely reasonably priced.
 It has a pool, a huge kitchen and modern and clean rooms.
 Read more about the Byron Bay YHA here.

 Budget to Mid Range